aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ToUnsigned
-Converts numeric value to an unsigned value
+Converts a numeric value to an unsigned integer.

 **Type**: Datatype: Numeric